Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 As the sun begins to dip below the horizon, the sky over the city takes on a golden glow, casting a warm light over the city’s historic buildings and surrounding hills.

-Another great spot to catch a sunset is from the Ponte Santa Trinita.
+My favourite spot to catch a sunset is from the Ponte Santa Trinita.
 Whether you’re a photographer looking to capture the perfect shot or simply looking to enjoy the natural beauty of Florence, the city’s incredible sunsets are not to be missed.

 10. The Italian Lifestyle